cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 Most AI demos hide their limitations.
 This system makes uncertainty explicit.

-- Conflicting evidence is preserved, not collapsed into one truth
+- Conflicting evidence stays visible in the record
-- Low confidence triggers escalation, not automated action
+- Low confidence routes to escalation before any automated action
-- Policy ambiguity is flagged, not hidden
+- Policy ambiguity surfaces explicitly in the UI
-- Human review is treated as a feature, not a failure mode
+- Human review is a first-class outcome with full context

 The dashboard tracks metrics that matter for trust: human AI disagreement rates, review load concentration, and appeal reversal proxies.